The Science of Sweat & Deodorant

 What Is Antiperspirant?

-When an antiperspirant is applied to the underarm skin, strong astringents such as aluminum salts dissolve in the sweat on the skin surface of the armpit and enter your body through the sweat pores.
+When an antiperspirant is applied to the underarm skin, the aluminum salts dissolve in the sweat on the skin surface of the armpit pores.

 The dissolved substance forms a gel, which creates a small temporary ‘plug’ that prevents the release of sweat.
 Without any sweat, bacteria have nothing to break down...so there is no odor.

-The commonly used active ingredients are aluminum-based compounds like aluminum chloride, aluminum chlorohydrate, and aluminum zirconium.
+The FDA allows 18 specific forms of aluminum-based salts, including variations of aluminum chloride, aluminum chlorohydrate, and aluminum zirconium.

 Are Commercial Deodorants and Antiperspirants Safe?